any2cards/worldhaven/readme.md

 ---

-Gloomhaven: Gloomhaven and all related properties, images and text are owned by Cephalofair Games.
+Worldhaven: Gloomhaven, Forgotten Circles, Frosthaven, and Jaws of the Lion and all related properties, images and text are owned by Cephalofair Games.